shaamil101/VideoGameUsingC/DESIGN.md

 The player structure will store the players gold, name, seen map, x and y, just collected, letter assigned that are accessed by the server.

+### Player testing plan

+Becuase the player module really just stores info for the server to use, we won't include a unit test but will instead wrap the player testing into the server testing, including testing the server for memory leaks caused by the player module.
+The player module is exclusively used by the server, so any bad use-cases will be done by the server, which we can test by running the server.